Futur-Tech/futur-tech-zabbix-samba-addc/README.md

 The main original code is from this repository: https://github.com/Galvy/Template-Samba4-AD

 This fork add automatic deployment script and some more specific sudoer permission to zabbix user.
+The template has been update to use Zabbix Active Agent.

 ## Deploy Commands